Ecumenical Peace Pilgrimage to South Sudan

 Our humanitarian work helps disaster-affected people in hard-to-reach and the worst affected areas.
-We ensure their essential and immediate needs are met and support them to resume integrated resilient livelihoods more quickly.
+We ensure their essential and immediate needs are met and support them to resume integrated, resilient livelihoods more quickly.

-We work to ensure all our partners, including churches, can anticipate, prepare, and protect the lives and livelihoods of the most vulnerable, and respond to threats, shocks and hazards ensuring strong commitment to conflict sensitivity.
+We work to ensure all our partners, including churches, can anticipate, prepare, and protect the lives and livelihoods of the most vulnerable, and respond to threats, shocks and hazards ensuring a strong commitment to conflict sensitivity.

 From Violence to Peace

 Our From Violence to Peace work aims to empower South Sudanese communities to address the root causes of conflict and to have a say in an inclusive peace for South Sudan.

 We work to equip communities with the knowledge and tools they need so they can successfully address key drivers of conflict, engage with credible spaces for dialogue and inform political peace processes.

 We also support church leaders to represent grassroots voices to advocate for peace and lay the groundwork for long-term reconciliation.

 Our work also involves engaging with staff and partners, so they are better equipped to understand and respond to psychosocial needs.

 Through our distinct Participatory Vulnerability and Capacity Assessment (PVCA) approach, that exposes and addresses hidden, visible and invisible power dynamics, communities are able to analyse, prevent and respond to health nutrition related risks through integrated and gender responsive approaches.

 Women are empowered and are able to exercise control over health and nutrition decision-making for themselves and their households.